Awilum/dev/project/entries/flextype/documentation/core/entries/entry.md

 title: Entries
 template: flextype/docs
 order: 2
-description: Entries are the fundamental building-blocks of your site.
-Each entry in Flextype should contains Entry Front Matter block in YAML format at the top of the file and Entry Content marked up using HTML + Markdown + Shortcodes at the bottom of the file.
+description: Entries are the fundamental building-blocks of your project.
 seo:
   title: Entries | Flextype
 breadcrumbs: